Guides • 02 March 2020

 Some startups have come to the realisation that offering equity is not the only way for them to raise financing.
 Sometimes called revenue-based investing, this is a revenue sharing model rather than an equity-based one.
 It is a newer innovation in venture capital financing and is thus much rarer compared to the traditional equity model.

 In this model, the investors and company usually sign a revenue sharing agreement.
 Beyond just how much revenue is to be shared, the agreement should also specify what is to be shared (e.g. revenue vs. operating profit vs. net income), and how it is going to be measured and tracked.

-This is when investors invest via a venture capital fund, rather than in the company itself.
+Rather than direct investments into a company, investors can also choose to invest via a venture capital fund.
 It is an indirect method of startup investing, and it is fundamentally no different than investing in a mutual fund.
 In a venture capital fund, investors are known as Limited Partners or LPs.

 However, investors should take note not only of the minimum investment required in a fund, but also the lockup period.
 Because of the nature of venture capital, these funds often have a set lockup period during which investors cannot withdraw their funds.

 Investing in a VC fund is also very different from investing in individual companies.
 Instead of assessing a company, investors are evaluating whether a fund’s managers are skilled enough to deliver superior returns through their own startup investment choices.
 Investors are taking on the risk (and potential return) of the fund.

 With Fundnel, investments in a fund-based deal are usually done through a nominee structure.
 Instead of investors directly holding shares in the fund itself, we consolidate all their interests via a trustee.
 This is opposed to a direct structure whereby investors hold the shares/notes/SAFEs etc. in their own names.